processsuccessinc/cognitive-services-studybot-node/StudyBotNode/Readme.md

 1. Next, we will paste this secret key into this sample.
 Clone or download this repo, then go to the `cognitive-services-studybot-node/StudyBotNode/` folder and open the `StudyBotNode.sln` file.

+    NOTE: It is not recommended to add a secret key to a webpage for security reasons, therefore when publishing a production release, be sure to use tokens for DirectLine instead: [Authenticate requests to Direct Line API 3.0](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0).

 1. In your `index.pug`, paste your copied DirectLine key where indicated in the WebChat script.